MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/nf-hidpi-hidp_translateusagestoi8042scancodes.md

 </table></span></div>

+#### HidP_Keyboard_Break

+Specifies a <i>break</i> direction (key up).
+The changed usage list contains the usages set to OFF that were previously set to ON (which corresponds to the keys that were previously down, but are now up).

+#### HidPKeyboard_Make

+Specifies a <i>make</i> direction (key down).
+The changed usage list contains the usages set to ON that were previously set to OFF (which corresponds to the keys that were previously up, but now are down).

 ### -param ModifierState [in, out]

 Pointer to a _HIDP_KEYBOARD_MODIFIER_STATE structure that the caller maintains for use by the translate usages routine.
 The modifier state structure identifies the state of the keyboard modifier keys.